 How to fly to the Grand Canyon

-Private charter planes aren’t overly expensive, so you could see the sights for $200 to $600.
+Private charter planes are less expensive than you might think, so you could see the sights for $200 to $600.
 Canyon Tours, Grand Canyon Airlines, and Maverick Tours also offer charter flights.
 Don’t hesitate to ask about all the destinations and activities they offer.
 It’s a fantastic all-in-one way to see even more of the Grand Canyon.